 Information for use:

-Our slippers are intended to be worn indoors and on dry floors such as tiles, parquet, laminate and other wooden floors, textile floors and floors made of synthetic materials.
-Harsh floors (e.g. concrete, asphalt…) may cause permanent damage to slippers, and are therefore not recommended.
-The slippers also not intended to be used on wet floors.
+Our slippers are meant to be worn indoors and on dry floors such as tiles, parquet, laminate, and other wooden floors, textile floors, and floors made of synthetic materials.
+Harsh floors (concrete, asphalt, or any material like that) may cause permanent damage to the slippers, and are therefore not recommended.
+The slippers are also not intended to be used on wet floors.

 We do not accept complaints for damage resulting from non-compliance with our instructions.

-Slippers made of leather can simply be wiped with a damp cloth.
-As with all leather footwear, it is not recommended to wash the slippers in a washing machine.
-Leather is a natural material which in combination with detergent and water that is too hot may “release” colour, which causes it to fade, and the colour released may become attached to other items in the washing machine.
+Slippers that are made from leather can simply be wiped with a damp cloth.
+As with all leather footwear, it isn't recommended to wash the slippers in a washing machine.
+Leather is a natural material that in combination with detergent and water that is too hot may release color, which causes it to fade, and the color released may become attached to other items in the washing machine.